nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

 **This guide assumes that you have already installed homebrew and Ruby on Rails.
-To get instructions on how to do that go through the installations project [here](https://www.theodinproject.com/courses/web-development-101/lessons/installations)**

 ## Installing Postgresql:
 before installing postgres make sure that homebrew is up to date